HP’s Latex technology in a hybrid roll/flatbed model.

 How easy is it to use?

 “We’ve done a lot to make it easy for customers to try new materials and to create a media profile as the substrate options in rigid are endless,” says Larraz.
 “We’ve developed a process so they can go from a generic to a customised profile through control of ink limits, number of print passes and curing temperature.”

 Included in the price of the machine is a three-year warranty and operator training.

 How much does it cost?

-UK price is £242,000.
+UK price starts from £212,500.
 In terms of operating costs, HP is a little coy about the cost per litre of ink and its coverage, although Larraz states that the company aims to be “cost competitive with UV”.

 HP has worked on the ink formulation to reduce print cost when possible by separating out the anti-scratch/overcoat component of the ink and applying it as a separate channel, that can be turned off when not needed, for example if the job is going to be laminated.